Eye Conditions and Treatments

 People who have low myopia (3 diopters or less) often notice that they can read fine print comfortably without their glasses well past the age of 40.
-This is because their nearsightedness allows them to focus at near without the use of any additional optical power from their crystalline lens.
+This is because their nearsightedness eye condition allows them to focus at near without the use of any additional optical power from their crystalline lens.

 Bifocal lenses allow the user to view distance objects through the top portion of their glasses, and near objects with magnifiers added to the bottom portion of their glasses.
 These lenses can be blended together to produce a "progressive add" or "no line" bifocal.

 It is important that you understand that refractive surgery does not prevent the age-related loss of the eye's ability to vary its focusing power.
 If you are older than 40 and have both your eyes fully corrected for distance vision, you will need reading glasses for near work.
 As an alternative to reading glasses for near work, you may elect to leave 1 eye slightly nearsighted; this outcome is called monovision.

 Request an appointment online to schedule a consultation for vision correction and any of the eye conditions listed above.
 Or, for more information, please call 888-716-WAKE.